Spain saw record number of visitors in 2017 despite scares

-MADRID (AP) — Spain says it had a record number of international visitors for the fifth consecutive year in 2017 and that one in five tourists chose the restive Catalonia region as their main destination.
+MADRID (AP) — Spain says it had a record number of international visitors in 2017 and that one in five tourists chose the restive Catalonia region as their main destination.

-The ministry says the numbers let Spain surpass the United States in the volume of incoming tourists to become the world's second most-visited country after France.
+The ministry says the annual numbers, the fifth in a row to set a record, let Spain surpass the United States in the volume of incoming tourists to become the world's second most-visited country after France.

 Some 18 million visitors went to Spain's northeast Catalonia region, where the killing of 16 people in extremists' attacks over the summer and a Catalan push for independence in October had raised concerns in the industry.